EventStore/EventStore/README.md

 There are two stages to building Event Store.
 First, a native library used for projections, `libjs1` must be built.
 Following that, the main Event Store project can be built.

-If you are running on Mac OS X Yosemite, Ubuntu Linux 14.04 or Amazon Linux 2015.03, it is not necessary to build `libjs1` from source.
+If you are running on Mac OS X (Yosemite or El Capitan), Ubuntu Linux 14.04, 16.04 or Amazon Linux 2015.03, it is not necessary to build `libjs1` from source.
 Precompiled binaries are already included in this repository.
 If you are running a different distribution or version than those listed above, you will need to compile `libjs1` yourself.

 #### Compiling libjs1

 #####Prerequisites

 - git on `PATH`
-- svn on `PATH`
-- gcc installed

 ##### Instructions (Mac OS X)